-We can, however, become conscious and DO something THINK something TRY something different!
+We can, however, become sexually conscious and do, think, and try something different!
 All that is in our power to change.

-We have sensitivities and insecurities about sex and these messages are able to penetrate our minds.
-The media is great at portraying the same sexual messages and it is all fantasy based.
+We all have sensitivities and insecurities about sex and these messages can alter our minds.
+The media is great at portraying the sexual messages and it is all fantasy based.

-Fact is we are not and there is a lot more to “sex” then we are conscious about and that is when we can grow.
+Fact: we are not all sexually liberated and there is a lot more to “sex” then we are conscious about.

-All the ideas about what is good sex perfect bodies youth, passion that is always “on fire”, penis size and performance are never an issue, and everyone ends up feeling fulfilled.
+There are many stereotypes as to what is good sex, what are considered to be perfect bodies, passion that is always “on fire”, penis size and performance are never an issue, and everyone ends up feeling fulfilled.

 This may even occur with people you don’t even know.
-These are all reinforced by erotica that our society perpetuates.
+Plus, its all reinforced by erotica that our society perpetuates.